 Nobody has taken up the mantle of Pope of Trash since John Waters, but maybe nobody can.

-For further information on the BFI’s Uncut season, visit here.
+For further information on the BFI’s Uncut season visit their website here.